Unlock the secrets of your code with our AI-powered Code Explainer. Take a look!

-Note: wlan0mon is my network interface name in monitor mode, you can check your network interface name using ifconfig Linux utility.
+Note: wlan0mon is my network interface name in monitor mode.
+You can check your network interface name using iwconfig Linux utility.

 This command will keep sniffing 802.11 beacon frames and arrange the Wi-Fi networks to you as well as nearby connected devices to it.

 Before we execute the script, my victim's Android phone (which has the MAC address "00:ae:fa:81:e2:5e") is normally connected to the Wi-Fi access point (which has the MAC address "e8:94:f6:c4:97:3f"):